shalabhy/Digits-recognizer/README.md

 # Digits-recognizer
-97% accuracy on mnist dataset
+97.25% accuracy on mnist dataset used Convolution neural network with dropout